List of tallest buildings in New Orleans: Tallest buildings

-This lists ranks New Orleans skyscrapers that stand at least 250 ft tall, based on standard height measurement.
+There are 57 completed buildings in New Orleans that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year in which a building was completed.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.